Meaning of CMS, review, and recommendation of different CMS.

 The ease of editing, updating, and managing content is one of the reasons why the software has been such a hit and adapted by the online community.

-It provides a non-tech way of creating new pages, adding bold, italics, hyperlinking, and more without having to know any HTML code.
+It provides a non-tech way of creating new pages, adding bold, italics, hyperlinking, and more without knowing any HTML code.

 The created page sits in the central repository.
-It stores all the content and provides additional useful details such as:
+It stores all the content and provides additional valuable details such as:

 2. User Management & Rights

-The CMS comes with user management features making it easier for you to track the users on your website.
-It also gives different permission levels so that you can provide appropriate rights to the user based on their role.
+The CMS comes with user management features, making it easier for you to track the users on your website.
+It also gives different permission levels to provide appropriate rights to the user based on their role.